[Q32] The Craziest Cases – Double Homicide and Jon Benet Ramsey Case

 What types of cases do forensic handwriting experts typically work on?

-While criminal cases get the most attention, most forensic document cases involve civil disputes — contracts, estate challenges, business conflicts, and signature forgery.
+The craziest forensic handwriting expert cases get the most attention.
+However, forensic document cases involve civil disputes: contracts, estate challenges, business conflicts, and signature forgery.